Is the world running out of diamonds?

-Diamonds are the most sought after gemstone in the world.
+Diamonds are the most sought-after gemstone in the world.
 Used for engagement rings, watches, precision cutting tools and more, diamonds are both beautiful and functional.
-Within the past 5–10 years, rumours have been circulating that the world may be running out of diamonds.
+Within the past five–10 years, rumours have been circulating that the world may be running out of diamonds.
 Most of these rumours, however, have been spread by the world’s leading diamond cartel, so let’s delve into the speculation.

 Controlling the market

 De Beers has controlled a third of the global diamond trade since the late-1800s, so they have a lot of power when it comes to raising and lowering diamond prices.
 But, are they telling the truth about the diamond supply decreasing?
 De Beers released a statement claiming that the diamond supply is expected to gradually decrease, starting in 2020, unless major diamond mine discoveries are made.
 It is difficult to believe because De Beers has a history of hoarding large amounts of diamonds and slowly releasing them to the market in order to keep prices up.

 But, diamond mines in Botswana, South Africa and Namibia are beginning to show signs of depletion and De Beers has slowed production.
 Miners are currently scouring the landscapes of Canada, Central Africa and Siberia for new diamond sources.
 But mines are difficult to establish, so even if viable diamond mines are found, it could be a while before these major companies begin producing again.